Neuromyelitis Optica (NMO)

-PEMFs would be expected to reduce inflammation, improve the capacity of the cells to absorb nutrients and supplements and possibly even potentially to help recover nerve cell damage.
+PEMFs would be expected to reduce inflammation.
+They’d improve the capacity of the cells to absorb nutrients and supplements.
+Furthermore, they’ll even potentially to help recover nerve cell damage.
 There were two studies on MS reported in my book, Magnetic therapy in Eastern Europe.
 All treatments produced some benefit but two treatment courses with PEMF exposures from shoulders to legs, in 3 regions, for 10 minutes each exposure, were better than any other treatment option at a statistically very significant level.
 The author concluded that magnetic therapy was always well tolerated and because this method is simple, it is useful in the outpatient care of MS patients, in both improving subjective and objective functional use of muscles.
 Similar results were seen with another study in improvements in ambulation.
 Because NMO and MS are similar in several ways clinically, the benefits seen with MS patients may be reasonably expected with NMO.